Soontao/cds-rate-limit/README.md

 using {cuid, managed} from '@sap/cds/common';
 @path : '/sample3'
 service Sample3Service {
-  @cds.rate.limit : { // accepts 1000 requests in 120 seconds, other request will be rejected by 429 status
+  // accepts 1000 requests in 120 seconds
+  // other request will be rejected by HTTP 429 status
+  @cds.rate.limit : {
     duration : 120,
     points   : 1000,
   }